SkygearIO/skygear-doc/content/js/query.md

 // Now when we are retrieving delivery, we want to include address as well var query = new skygear.Query(Delivery);
 query.transientInclude('destination');
-// 'destination' is the column name where Reference to Address record is stored skygear.publicDB.query(query).then((records) => {
+// 'destination' is the key where Reference to Address record is stored skygear.publicDB.query(query).then((records) => {
   records.map((record) => {
     console.log(record.destination); // skygear.Reference